upirko/ivision_prod/README.md

-# iVision
+# iVision by Natlex team

-In the project directory, you can run, if you can:
+In the project directory, you can run:

 ### `docker-compose up`